aces/Loris/docs/API/LorisRESTAPI.md

 GET /projects/$ProjectName
 ```

-Will return a 200 OK response if the project exists, and 404 Not Found if it does not, as well as any portion of the API under /projects/$ProjectName.
+Returns a 200 OK response if the project exists, and 404 Not Found if it does not (the same is
+true of any portion of the API under /projects/$ProjectName.)

 The body of the request to /projects/$ProjectName will be an entity of the form: